What is Spain's “Golden Visa” Program?

 If you are outside of Spain, you will need to get an investor’s visa first through the Spanish Consulate of your country of residence.
 The law says such visas must be issued with priority within 10 working days.
 Unfortunately, as with many official procedures in Spain, especially in diplomatic missions, it is quite common to encounter delays.

 The UGE must respond within 20 working days, and if they don’t your permit is deemed “approved by administrative silence.”
 In practice, the UGE usually responds quite fast to such applications, so you can expect to get an answer in a matter of a couple of weeks.
-After that, you just need to get your residence card, which will be issued for two years, renewable for five.
+After that, you just need to get your residence card, which will be issued for three years, renewable for five.

 You can find more information at the official website of the UGE.